Younger Dryas impact hypothesis: Mainstream explanation

-The most widely accepted is that it began because of a significant reduction or shutdown of the North Atlantic "Conveyor" – which circulates warm tropical waters northward – as the consequence of deglaciation in North America.
+The most widely accepted explanation is that it began because of a significant reduction or shutdown of the North Atlantic "Conveyor" – which circulates warm tropical waters northward – as the consequence of deglaciation in North America.
 Geological evidence for such an event is not fully secure, but recent work has identified a pathway along the Mackenzie River that would have spilled fresh water from Lake Agassiz into the Arctic and thence into the Atlantic.
 The global climate would then have become locked into the new state until freezing removed the fresh water "lid" from the North Atlantic.

 Other alternatives

+Although initially sceptical, Wallace Broecker—the scientist who proposed the conveyor shutdown hypothesis—eventually agreed with the idea of an extraterrestrial impact at the Younger Dryas boundary, and thought that it had acted as a trigger on top of a system that was already approaching instability.

 Another hypothesis suggests instead that the jet stream shifted northward in response to the melting of the North American ice sheet, which brought more rain to the North Atlantic, which freshened the ocean surface enough to slow the thermohaline circulation.

 Another proposed cause has been volcanic activity.
 However, this has been challenged recently due to improved dating of the most likely suspect, the Laacher See volcano.
 In 2021, research by Frederick Reinig et al. precisely dated the eruption to 200 ± 21 years before the onset of the Younger Dryas, therefore ruling it out as a culprit.
 The same study also concluded that the onset took place synchronously over the entire North Atlantic and Central European region.
 A press release from the University of Mainz stated, "Due to the new dating, the European archives now have to be temporally adapted.
 At the same time, a previously existing temporal difference to the data from the Greenland ice cores was closed."